 Attendance will be checked at the beginning of class.
 Tardiness counts as absence.
-If you do not sign in, you will be counted absent.
+If I do not mark you present, you are counted absent.
 Since participation is a component of your grade, it is very important that you show up for class on time and participate fully.
-Participation indicates that you have read the assignment, applied it, have grappled with some of the more obvious themes, and are an active part of the class.
+Participation indicates that you have read the assignment (or watched the assignment), applied it, have grappled with some of the more obvious themes, and are an active part of the class.
 I strongly urge you to come to class with questions on the readings.
-If, by the end of January, I cannot connect your face and name, you have a problem.
+If, by the end of the second class meeting, I cannot connect your face and name, you have a problem.